leewaygroups/ntmjs/README.md

 ---

-#### The ntm *language* is a very beautiful and easy to comprehend.
+#### The ntm *language* is very beautiful and easy to comprehend.
 The language is compiled, not into JavaScript, but into command line scripts that allow you to leverage the full potential of npm as a build tool/task runner without the hell that accompanies working out of the `package.json` 'scripts' object.

 On line one of your `tasks.ntm` file, begin by stating all of the different tools/modules you plan to utilize throughout your `tasks.ntm` file.
 Seperate them between lines, place them in an array, whatever you like.
 One of the only rules is that your requirement list must end with GO-NTM.